GoogleChrome/web.dev/src/site/content/en/media/containers-and-codecs/index.md

 The result of these procedures will be media resources with the following
 characteristics:

-+  Audio and video streams are split into separate files
-+  Versions of the video file are in mp4 and webm format
++  Versions of the video file in mp4 and webm format.
-+  Versions of the audio file are in m4a and webm format
++  Versions of the audio file in m4a and webm format.
-+  A bitrate of 0.35 Megabits per second (Mbs)
++  A bitrate of 0.35 Megabits per second (Mbs).
-+  Resolution of 640 by 360
++  Resolution of 640 by 360.
-+  Encrypted
++  Encrypted.
-+  Viewable on all major browsers using appropriate technologies
++  Viewable on all major browsers using appropriate technologies.

 By "appropriate technologies" I mean Dynamic Adaptive Streaming over HTTP (DASH) or HTTP Live Streaming (HLS), which are the two primary means of providing video